Journey to the River Sea: Maia Fielding - An orphan (Main Character)

 Maia is an orphan and the main character of the book.
 Bright, passionate, adventurous, determined, and resourceful, Maia has great ambition and a talent for music.
 She used to live and study in a boarding school in England, called "Mayfair Academy for Young Ladies"; all fees were subsidized by her parents' trust fund.
 Her parents have died and she journeys to the Amazon to live with her relatives, the Carters, who exploit, neglect, and abuse her, only keeping her under their roof for the sake of her parents' money.
 She grows close to her governess, Miss Minton.
 She also forms remarkably close bonds with both Clovis King and Finn Taverner, who are, if in different ways, in lonely and vulnerable situations similar to her own.
-Maia also meets many people such as professor Neville Glastonberry, Sergei, and Olga.
-Maia is excited and mystified by the unexplored Amazon and deeply cares about it once it becomes her own home.
+Maia also meets many people such as professor Neville Glastonbury, Sergei, and Olga.
+Maia is excited and mystified by the unexplored Amazon and deeply cares about it once it becomes her home.
 She is a kind, bright person who is very adventurous and has a vibrant personality.
+She was excited to live in a jungle.